pryn-kb/python-test/_episodes/02-variables.md

 *   Use meaningful variable names to help other people understand what the program does.
 *   The most important "other person" is your future self.

+### Python is case-sensitive.

+*   Python thinks that upper- and lower-case letters are different, so `Name` and `name` are different variables.
+*   There are conventions for using upper-case letters at the start of variable names so we will use lower-case letters for now.

 ### Off-Limits Names